-Well-known Korean rendering site KooKiSung Studio has released a near-production rendering of the SsangYong E100 on blog.naver.com.
-The mid-size electric SUV is seen as a potential lifeline for the Mahindra-owned utility vehicle specialist which has run through 14 consecutive quarters without posting a profit.
-Mahindra is in discussion with several interested parties which reportedly include a South Korean and Chinese car companies to buy its stake.
+In August 2020, Korean car enthusiast KooKiSung Studio released a near-production rendering of the SsangYong E100 (below) on blog.naver.com.
+The mid-size electric SUV is seen as a potential lifeline for the Mahindra-owned utility vehicle specialist which has run through over a dozen consecutive quarters without posting a profit.
+Mahindra wants to exit Ssangyong and one of the potential companies identified for a stake sale is USA’s HAAH Automotive.

 Unique styling for the E100 including blue body accents

-Spy shots posted on Korean forum Autospy.net expose the SsangYong Korando EV having headlamps in a design nearly identical to the standard variant.
-However, they have revealed a unique blue accent instead of the standard variant’s chrome accent in the assembly.
+Spy shots posted on Korean forum Autospy.net in July 2020 showed the SsangYong Korando EV having headlamps in a design nearly identical to the standard variant.
+However, they revealed a unique blue accent instead of the standard variant’s chrome accent in the assembly.
 The light structure, on the other hand, would be the same.
 Unique alloy wheels in a more aerodynamic design are also expected on the upcoming electric SUV apart from an aluminium bonnet and a closed-off grille area.

 Ssangyong E100 (codename) teasers & preliminary information

-Ssangyong says the SUV’s design is inspired by nature, and particularly animals that have adapted to their environment through evolution such as a shark’s fins and the form of scales to reduce water and wind resistance, thus displaying a design maturity with a dynamic style.
+Ssangyong said the e-SUV’s design is inspired by nature, and particularly animals that have adapted to their environment through evolution such as a shark’s fins and the form of scales to reduce water and wind resistance, thus displaying a design maturity with a dynamic style.

-Ssangyong’s first electric vehicle launches in the first half of 2021 in the global market, promising “a new level of product quality.”
+Ssangyong’s electric vehicle has been promised to deliver “a new level of product quality.”
 The Ssangyong E100 is regarded as the most important product launch for the financially troubled auto company in recent years.

 Ssangyong ‘Korando e-Motion’ could be the final name of the E100